 Dr. Frank joined the faculty of Children's National in 2010 and is the Director of the Cardiology Fellowship Training Program.
 He received his B.A. with Distinction in All Subjects at Cornell University with dual majors in music and biochemistry and received his M.D. from the Weill Medical College of Cornell University.
 Dr. Frank completed his training in pediatrics at Cornell where he received the Department of Pediatrics Award for Teaching Excellence in his final year.
 He completed his fellowship training in pediatric cardiology here at Children's National, where he twice received the David Lewis Award for Most Outstanding Fellow.
 He subsequently completed a senior fellowship in advanced cardiac imaging at Children's National Medical Center.
 Dr. Frank has conducted research at the National Heart, Lung, and Blood Institute of the National Institutes of Health analyzing ventricular mechanics in models of congenital heart disease.
 His research interests include advanced echocardiographic measures of ventricular function, dyssynchrony, and echocardiographic resource utilization.
-Dr. Frank leads the fellows' pathology sessions and contributes to the weekly echo conference.
-He participates in transthoracic, transesophageal, and three-dimensional echocardiography as well as inpatient and outpatient care, with a particular interest in medically complex patients.
+He has a Clinical and Translational Science Institute grant to investigate myocardial markers of sudden death.
+Dr. Frank leads the fellows' pathology sessions and contributes to the weekly echo conferences.
+He participates in transthoracic, transesophageal, and three-dimensional echocardiography as well as inpatient and outpatient care, with a particular interest in medically complex patients and international adoption.